centreon/centreon-archived/doc/en/api/clapi/objects/acl_group.rst

 If you want to retrieve the Action Rules that are linked to a specific ACL Group, use the **GETACTION** action:::

-  [root@centreon ~]# ./centreon -u admin -p centreon -o ACLGROUP -a getaction -v "ACL Group test" id;name
+  $ ./centreon -u admin -p centreon -o ACLGROUP -a getaction -v "ACL Group test" id;name
   1;Simple action rule